GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### What are some of the best practices while using Stateful and Stateless widgets?
 #### • Figure out which widget must be Stateful and Stateless?
 Some widgets are Stateful, and some are Stateless.
-If a widget changes—the user interacts with it, it’s Stateful otherwise it can be Stateless.
+If a widget changes—the user interacts with it, it’s Stateful; otherwise it can be Stateless.
 Stateful widgets are useful when the part of the user interface you are describing can change dynamically.
 #### • If using Stateful widget, decide which object manages the widget’s state
 There are three main ways to manage state: